X

 Remote Prototyping in Distributed Teams

-• Clear Documentation: Document all steps and changes in detail to avoid misunderstandings.
-Clear documentation helps keep track and make the process transparent.
+• Clear documentation: Document all steps and changes in detail to avoid misunderstandings.
+Clear documentation helps keep track and makes the process transparent.

 Stakeholder Management in Prototyping